DoomaticSudds/dotfiles/README.md

 ![Screenshot from 2022-07-19 18-37-17](https://user-images.githubusercontent.com/109631397/180031302-fe6f59ea-9fb7-4d6e-a5ba-976de2dd3d52.png)
 ________________________________________________________________________________________________________________________________________________________

-# If you have any issues please read [My Help Sheet](https://github.com/Santahgeo/dotfiles/blob/main/Help.txt).
+# Read Bellow if you have issues or Need help.
 _________________________________________________________________________________________________________________________________________________________

 # Help and Quickguide